ledgerwatch/eth_state/eth1x_def_part2.md

 2. Cost of storage devices
 3. High internet traffic
 4. Complex DevOps to run nodes
-5. Balancing between updating rules of Ethereum and maintaining backwards compatibility
+5. Conflict between updating rules of Ethereum and maintaining backwards compatibility
-6. Balancing between updating the rules of Ethereum and improving client implementations and
+6. Conflict between updating the rules of Ethereum and improving client implementations and
 7. Difficulty of writing new implementations
 8. Limited transaction throughput
 9. Assessing safety of transactions